Hello, welcome once again to Losing Weight With Pat. Today’s topic will be on losing weight like it’s the 1950’s

 - Jumping Jacks: This is probably one of the easiest exercises in the world you can do.
 When the armed forces were bringing in new recruits, most of them were unfit for duty.
 Because of the low levels of physical fitness, John “Black Jack” Pershing developed Jumping Jacks.
 This would increase cardiovascular endurance in soldiers.

 - Resistance Machines: Jack LaLanne developed the resistance pulley machines.
 This included the leg extension equipment.
-Jack opened up a healthy club in California.
+Jack opened up a health club in California.
 He actually started this as far back as 1936 but didn’t really become popular until the 50″s.
 LaLanne is considered by some as the more father of fitness.
 It became popular when he launched a fitness T.V. show.

 - Calisthenics: Jack Lalanne also brought Calisthenics into people’s homes through his T.V. show.
 What really did this was his aerobic workouts and water aerobic programs.
 Some of these included one-sided jumping jacks, marching in place, high kicks, and leg lifts.